cloudcreativity/ddd-modules/docs/guide/application/commands.md

 :::tip
 You'll notice from the example above that our command handlers support [middleware](#middleware).
-In this example, we are ensuring that the handler executes within a [unit of work](#unit-of-work) - i.e. the action is performed within a single database transaction.
+In this example, we are ensuring that the handler executes within a [unit of work](#unit-of-work) - i.e. the action is performed within a single transaction.

 Middleware is optional - if you do not need to use any middleware specific to the handler, your handler does not need to implement the `DispatchThroughMiddleware` interface.